 Dedicated focus is being given to the practical implementation of the rural safety strategy.
 In this regard, particular attention is being given to cross border crimes and stock theft in particular.
 The ministry, community organizations, agricultural organizations and trade unions continue to work together in addressing rural safety.

 The effectiveness of the rural safety strategy will be assessed in terms of the reduction of levels of serious and violent crimes in rural areas.
 This assessment will be conducted on a monthly, quarterly and annual basis by means of monitoring reported levels of crime.

 South Africa’s security forces have been preparing for over a year and are now ready to ensure that yet another major event takes place in a peaceful environment.
 We are working closely with all the stakeholders in this regard for the local government elections due to be held on the 18th May 2011.

 Capacitating the SAPS via skills development and recruiting

 Skills development and the retention of skills remains a priority for 2011/12.
 Significant emphasis will be placed on detectives training.
 Coupled with this would be the re-skilling and retraining of police to ensure we produce quality cops as opposed to mere quantity.

-Family violence and specialised units
+Family violence and specialized units

 During last year’s Budget Vote, we announced that the Family Violence, Child Protection and Sexual Offences (FCS) units had to be re-established by 31 March 2011.
 This has been done and we continue to strengthen this prioritized area of our work.
 This is the commitment of the ANC government to protect those who are vulnerable in society, particularly women and children abuse.